Thinking about buying an iPad? Learn all about your iPad purchase options in this free lesson.

 There are several iPad models to choose from, depending on your budget and individual needs:

-- iPad Air 2: This version has a 9.7-inch Retina display, which offers a very high resolution.
-There are several versions of the iPad Air 2, ranging from 16GB to 128GB of storage.
-All versions can connect to the Internet when they are near a Wi-Fi hotspot, but some versions also include cellular (4G/LTE) connectivity if you need an Internet connection wherever you go.
+- iPad Air 2: This version has a 9.7-inch Retina Display, which offers a very high resolution.
+There are two versions of the iPad Air 2: one with 32GB of storage and one with 128GB of storage.
+Both versions can connect to the Internet when they are near a Wi-Fi hotspot, but they can also include cellular (4G/LTE) connectivity if you need an Internet connection wherever you go.
 A 4G/LTE connection also requires you to buy a monthly data plan, just like with an iPhone.

-- iPad Mini 4: This version has a smaller 7.9-inch Retina display.
+- iPad Mini 4: This version has a smaller 7.9-inch Retina Display.
 It offers the same features as the iPad Air 2 in a smaller, lighter device, although it's also a bit less powerful.
-The storage and Internet options are the same as the iPad Air 2, although the iPad Mini 4 is cheaper.
+The storage and Internet options are the same as the iPad Air 2, although the iPad Mini 4 is less expensive.

-- iPad Pro: This new, larger size was introduced in 2015.
-It has a 12.9-inch Retina display, and it's primarily designed for people who use a tablet in the workplace.
+- iPad Pro: This version comes in two sizes: a 12.9-inch and a 9.7-inch display.
+It's primarily designed for people who use a tablet in the workplace.
 It also supports new attachments, like a keyboard and a stylus, which makes it a suitable replacement for a laptop computer.
 However, it's also heavier and more expensive than other iPad models.
+The smaller version may seem pretty similar to the iPad Air 2, but it's faster overall, has better cameras and speakers, and supports various accessories unlike its predecessor.

-Visit Apple.com to Compare iPad Models and see different models side by side.
+Visit Apple.com to compare iPad models and see different versions side by side.

 Which model is right for you?